 Securities legislation in Ontario provides that purchasers of securities are entitled to rights of action for rescission or damages where an offering memorandum and any amendment to it contains a Misrepresentation.
-In accordance with Section 130.1 of the Securities Act (Ontario) (the 'Ontario Act'), in the event that an offering memorandum or any amendment thereto contains a Misrepresentation, a purchaser who purchases securities offered by such offering memorandum during the period of distribution has, without regard to whether the purchaser relied upon the Misrepresentation, a right of action against the issuer for damages, or, while still the owner of the such securities purchased by that purchaser, for rescission, in which case, if the purchaser elects to exercise the right of rescission, the purchaser will have no right of action for damages against the issuer, provided that: (a) the issuer will not be liable if it proves that the purchaser purchased the securities with knowledge of the Misrepresentation; (b) in the case of an action for damages, the issuer will not be liable for all or any portion of the damages that it proves do not represent the depreciation in value of the securities as a result of the Misrepresentation relied upon; and (c) in no case will the amount recoverable in any action exceed the price at which the securities were sold to the purchaser.
-A purchaser resident in Ontario should refer to the provisions of the Ontario Act and its regulations for particulars of the rights and defences discussed above and consult with a lawyer.
-The rights discussed above are in addition to and without derogation from any other right or remedy which a purchaser might have at law.
+In accordance with Section 1301 of the Securities Act (Ontario) (the 'Ontario Act'), in the event that an offering memorandum or any amendment thereto contains a Misrepresentation, a purchaser who purchases securities offered by such offering purchased by that purchaser, for rescission, in which case, if the purchaser elects to exercise the right of rescission, the purchaser will have no right of action for damages against the issuer, provided that: (a) the issuer will not be liable if it proves that the purchaser purchased the securities with knowledge of the Misrepresentation; (b) in the case of an action for damages, the issuer will not be liable for all or any portion of the damages that it proves do not represent the depreciation in value of the securities as a result of the Misrepresentations relied upon; and (c) in no case will the amount recoverable in any action exceed the price at which the securities were sold to the purchaser.
+A purchaser rights of action for amages above and consult with a lawyer.
+The rights discussed above are in addition to and without derogation from any other right or meedy which a purchaser might have at law.